 Technology, only when it’s needed

 Depending on the purpose of our workshops, we have varying dependencies on technology.
 I’m keen to encourage participants to be trying things out on their devices as we’re talking or presenting.
 However, some of the venues we are asked to attend have less than satisfactory wifi.
-For this reason I tend to make sure we are not reliant on participants having to work online for the whole workshop.
+For this reason, I tend to make sure we are not reliant on participants having to work online for the whole workshop.

 In addition, there’s nothing more frustrating than tech for the sake of it.
-Interactive voting systems or video embedded in presentation have their place, but use sparingly as any glitches on the day can be disruptive and annoying.
+Interactive voting systems or video embedded in the presentation have their place, but use sparingly as any glitches on the day can be disruptive and annoying.